simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 1. Now we get to configure the software

 > **Note:** The onocoy dashboard/explorer won't provide you with the mountpoint information until they verify you can send them data.
-Omit it from this section until after you initially get past that window.
+Omit the mountpoint details from this section until after you initially get past that window.
 Then test it again.

    1. Test the configuration.